Mar 26, 2025

-How Much Does A Car Loan Affect Your Credit Score?
+How Much Does a Car Loan Affect Your Credit Score?

 You’re ready to buy the car that shows your character: something new, bold, and impressive.
 Or, maybe you’re looking for something more reliable to cart the kids to soccer.
 In either case, a car loan will affect your credit score unless you’re paying cash.